-Canon 3E(2)(b)(b) Campaign contributions in trial court elections (i) Information required to be disclosed In any matter before a judge who is or was a candidate for judicial office\ in a trial court election, the judge shall disclose any contribution or loan of \$100 or more from a party, individual lawyer, or law office or firm in that matter as required by this canon, even if the amount of the contribution or loan would not require disqualification.
+(b) Campaign contributions in trial court elections

+(i) Information required to be disclosed

+In any matter before a judge who is or was a candidate for judicial office in a trial court election, the judge shall disclose any contribution or loan of \$100 or more from a party, individual lawyer, or law office or firm in that matter as required by this canon, even if the amount of the contribution or loan would not require disqualification.
 Such disclosure shall consist of the name of the contributor or lender, the amount of each contribution or loan, the cumulative amount of the contributor's contributions or lender's loans, and the date of each contribution or loan.
-The judge shall make reasonable efforts to obtain current information regarding contributions or loans received by his or her campaign and shall disclose the required information on the record. (ii) Manner of disclosure The judge shall ensure that the required information is conveyed on the
+The judge shall make reasonable efforts to obtain current information regarding contributions or loans received by his or her campaign and shall disclose the required information on the record.

+(ii) Manner of disclosure